abhishek-900/AWS-Amplify-Sustainable-World/README.md

-# Sustainable World - A Greener Tomorrow
+# Sustainable World Flutter App - A Greener Tomorrow

 In today's world, where environmental concerns are on the rise, we need a solution that promotes responsible waste management and recycling.
 That's where "Sustainable World" comes in.
 It's a mobile app that connects people and NGOs, making it easy to recycle and dispose of items responsibly.
 With this app, we aim to create a greener and more sustainable planet by empowering individuals and organizations to take active steps toward environmental preservation.
 Let's work together to shape a cleaner, healthier future for all.
 Join us in making a difference and creating a better world for generations to come.